Cloudxtreme/apidocs/system/j.system.unix.md

 be executed as some specific user.
 This requires the application which spawns the command to be running as root.

-Next to this, it behaves exactly as C{j.system.process.runDaemon}, including the same named arguments.
+Next to this, it behaves exactly as C\{j.system.process.runDaemon\}, including the same named arguments.

 @param command: Command to execute